What is Smart Grid Performance Testing?

 - EMI/EMC & Device Regulatory Testing

 NTS is also an expert in the area of wired and wireless metering network testing, and smart energy device testing.
-Our skills allow us to test intelligent thermostats, smart outlets, smart meters, etc. using ZigBee, IEEE-802.15.4 and its derivatives, like Thread.
+Our skills allow us to test intelligent thermostats, smart outlets, smart meters, etc. using ZigBee, IEEE-802.15.4 and its derivatives, like Matter.
 In addition, NTS has extensive experience in testing products with Wi-Fi, Bluetooth, HomePlug and a host of other wired, wireless, and powerline communication standards.
 Before you release an in-home display or smart meter or smart appliance, let us help make sure it meets the necessary standards.
 In fact, we can go beyond the standards to test areas that may be borderline, but problematic on large roll-outs.
 NTS also has an interoperability lab set up and configured to allow you to test your products with various back-ends, smart meters, in-home displays, etc. to get a better understand of the real-world into which your device is being released.

 Performance testing of the products, interference with common household products, interoperability with other Smart Energy products, and peaceful co-existence with other technologies (e.g., ZigBee, Z-Wave, Wi-Fi, Bluetooth, HomePlug, etc.) are just some of the areas that can be tested.

 Often it is more cost-effective to bring in a skilled consultant, like NTS, to help with an individual project, rather than spending the time, resources, and effort to identify the appropriate individual to bring in-house.
 This is especially true for intermittent projects, such as many of those necessary for the release of a Smart Grid device or the roll-out of a Smart Grid network to your customers.
-NTS has experienced, trained staff ready to assist you today to help you with your needs, such as:
+NTS has experienced, trained staff ready to assist you today to help you with your needs.

 NIST (National Institute of Standards and Technologies) has been tasked with laying out a plan for the transformation of the U.S.’s aging energy infrastructure into interoperable Smart Grid.
 As part of their task, they’ve put together an open forum for members to collaborate on standards development called the Smart Grid Interoperability Panel (SGIP).
 NIST and the SGIP are selecting a framework of standards which are being used as the backbone of the new Smart Grid.
 The NIST standards includes: